Partial Payment Installment Agreement

 Additionally, you must also be unable to pay the minimum payment requirement of a regular installment agreement.

 The eligibility requirements for PPIA are:

-Why Apply for a PPIA and Not an Offer in Compromise?
+Why Apply for a PPIA and Not an Offer in Compromise (OIC)?

-The IRS is more likely to accept a Partial Payment Installment Agreement over an Offer in Compromise because of its lack of finality.
-With a PPIA, the IRS has the ability to review your ability to pay off your tax debt annually and if your ability to pay the debt in full increases then the IRS can collect it, if they find this information before that statute of limitation.
-Because of this, the IRS is more likely to roll the dice than to give you an Offer in Compromise which is final and they would not be able to collect from you more than what was negotiated regardless of your future financial situation.
+The IRS is more likely to accept a PPIA than an Offer in Compromise because of its lack of finality.
+With a PPIA, the IRS can review your ability to pay off your tax debt annually.
+If your ability to pay the debt in full increases, then the IRS can collect it before the statute of limitation expires.
+This can produce a better outcome for the IRS than an Offer in Compromise, which is final.
+If your financial situation improves, the IRS would not be able to collect from you more than what was negotiated with an Offer in Compromise, regardless of your future financial situation.

 What is the Statute of Limitation?

-The application process for a Partial Payment Installment Agreement involves the submission of many forms and a lot of consideration.
-It is most beneficial to speak to a tax professional when considering applying for a Partial Payment Installment Agreement.
-A Partial Payment Installment is usually best if you do not think that you’d be eligible for an Offer in Compromise and a regular installment agreement is more than you can afford.
-Speaking with a tax professional may help you be better able to decide if an offer in compromise is really the best solution for you and your situation.
-Give us a call today and we can help you decide if filing for a Partial Payment Installment Agreement is the best course of action for you and your business.
+The application process for a Partial Payment Installment Agreement involves the submission of many forms.
+The decision must not be taken lightly.
+It is most beneficial to consult with a tax professional when considering applying for a PPIA.
+A Partial Payment Installment is usually best if you would not be eligible for an OIC and a regular installment agreement is more than you can afford.
+Consulting a tax professional will determine if an OIC or PPIA is really the best solution for your situation.